nutjob-laboratories/erk/README.md

 **Erk** is a graphical open source [Internet relay chat](https://en.wikipedia.org/wiki/Internet_Relay_Chat) client.
 The current development version is **0.410**.

+**Erk** is not completed, but is functional enough for most IRC activities.

 # Features

 <p align="center">